 - Wash and rinse your clothes in cold water instead of hot to save on water heating costs.
 Use a cold water detergent.

 - Set the water level on your washing machine to match the size of the load and save two ways – on water and energy.

 - Add the right amount of detergent – too many suds make your washing machine work harder and use more energy.

 - Fill your clothes dryer, but don’t overload it – your clothes will dry faster when they have room to tumble.

 - A television in standby mode can use up to as much as half the electricity as when it is switched on.

 - Curtains can cut heat loss in half if they have an insulating liner.

 - The Value of Domestic Building Energy Efficiency (ESRI Report)

 At Pinergy, we are committed to helping homes and businesses across Ireland become more energy efficient.
-We bring smart technology solutions to customers in their homes and businesses to help them to understand and monitor their electricity usage, reduce their energy waste and lower their carbon emissions.
-We are a fully regulated and licensed electricity provider who provides electricity to homes and businesses but with a difference.
+We bring smart technology solutions to customers in their homes and businesses to help them to understand and monitor their electricity usage, reduce their energy waste, and lower their carbon emissions.
+We are a fully regulated and licensed electricity provider who provides electricity to homes and business electricity but with a difference.

 AT PINERGY WE ARE PASSIONATE ABOUT ENERGY EFFICIENCY.